PatrickDonnelly/PatrickDonnelly/README.md

 #

-#### I'm a 4th year BSc Honours student in my final year of Computer Games Development
-#### in South East Technological University (SETU) formerly Institute of Technology Carlow..
+#### I'm a 4th year BSc Honours student in my final year of Computer Games Development in South East Technological University (SETU) formerly Institute of Technology Carlow.
 #### I am currently seeking a 4-6 month internship in software development and related fields.

 #